Tirohanga whānui kaupapa – project introduction

 • Slip repairs on SH10 near Waitaruke to reopen the state highway to 2 lanes as well as bridge strengthening work at Waitangi River Bridge and Parapara Bridge to safely remove speed and weight restrictions.

-• As part of the repair, we’ll be making the ground less susceptible to slips by improving the drainage through the gorge, so it’s more suitably equipped to handle the increase in severity and frequency of weather events.
+• As part of the repair, we improved the drainage through the gorge, so it’s more suitably equipped to handle the increase in severity and frequency of weather events.

 • Slip repair on SH10 near Totara North Road turn off, including retaining wall and guardrail installation – completed.